Off-Path TCP Hijacking in Wi-Fi Networks: A Packet-Size Side Channel Attack: Discussion

-In practice, two special network policies (\ie frame aggregation and AP isolation) may also affect our attack.

-\parab{Frame Aggregation.} The MAC layer frame aggregation technique is proposed in the 802.11n~\cite{5307322} standard to improve the throughput and efficiency of WLANs.
+\parab{Frame Aggregation.} The MAC layer frame aggregation technique is proposed in the 802.11n standard~\cite{5307322} to improve the throughput and efficiency of WLANs by combining multiple data packets into a single transmission unit.
 There are two methods available to perform frame aggregation, \ie aggregate MAC protocol service unit (A-MSDU) and aggregate MAC protocol data unit (A-MPDU).
 The main difference between MSDU and MPDU is that the latter has a MAC header through 802.11 protocol encapsulation while the former becomes MPDU after adding integrity check MIC, encryption, sequence number assignment, CRC checksum, and MAC header.
 The A-MPDU has no impact on our attack because each MPDU has a complete MAC header and the attacker can distinguish the encryption payload size of each MPDU.
 However, if the victim triggers A-MSDU, multiple packets will be encrypted together, preventing the attacker from inferring TCP information based on the encrypted frame size.
 Fortunately, the server's responses triggered by attackers are rarely aggregated into A-MSDUs.
 In the following, we analyze the reasons why A-MSDU frames are not triggered.